open-feature/flagd/docs/configuration/fractional_evaluation.md

 OpenFeature allows clients to pass contextual information which can then be used during a flag evaluation.
 For example, a client could pass the email address of the user.

-In some scenarios it is desirable to be use that contextual information to further segment the user population and thus return dynamic values.
+In some scenarios, it is desirable to use that contextual information to segment the user population further and thus return dynamic values.

 Look at the [headerColor](https://github.com/open-feature/flagd/blob/main/samples/example_flags.flagd.json#L88-#L133) flag.
 The `defaultVariant` is `red` but it contains a [targeting rule](reusable_targeting_rules.md) meaning a fractional evaluation occurs for flag evaluation with a `context` object containing `email` and where that `email` value contains `@faas.com`.